Kaviyarasu-S007/Email-Spam-Detection-Using-Google-Account/README.md

 This Streamlit app reads emails from a Gmail account, performs text preprocessing and topic modeling using LDA, classifies emails as spam or ham, and visualizes spam vs. ham distribution.

+# To extract emails, do followings
+Extract selected mails from your gmail account

+1. Make sure you enable IMAP in your gmail settings (Log on to your Gmail account and go to Settings, See All Settings, and select Forwarding and POP/IMAP tab.
+In the "IMAP access" section, select Enable IMAP.)

+2. If you have 2-factor authentication, gmail requires you to create an application specific password that you need to use.
+Go to your Google account settings and click on 'Security'.
+Scroll down to App Passwords under 2 step verification.
+Select Mail under Select App. and Other under Select Device.
+(Give a name, e.g., python) The system gives you a password that you need to use to authenticate from python.

 ## Setup

 1. Clone the repository: